fabacab/simple-sex-positive-glossary/readme.txt

 * Initial release.

 == Other notes ==

+Due to this plugin's use of the PHP Simple HTML DOM Parser library, PHP5 or greater is required.

 Standing on the shoulders of giants is the only way to reach higher.